vanaluk/test_exercise/README.md

 If the `-m` parameter is skipped the provisioner will take no action.
 You will not have a firmware directory linked to your virtual machine.
 This value is cached in `.cache`.

-* I've given the virtual machine 2 cores and 4 GB of memory.
+* I've given the virtual machine 4 cores and 4 GB of memory.
 * This will use lots of download data, you've been warned!
-* At the moment I don't think the keys are properly used, I've been using the unity keys folder for now since Io doesn't have its own set yet.
-If you don't provide it, it simply won't be mounted for you.
-* Grab a coffee and come back maybe?
-This takes 10 minutes on my machine.
+This takes 30 minutes on my machine.

 Once that completes you will be dropped into a terminal within the vagrant box (ssh connection to virtualbox machine).
 The first thing you need to do is reboot.
-We also have some manual configs to set in the virtualbox GUI that requires the vm be turned off.
-Lets do both quickly.

 Close the open ssh session that we landed inafter the vagrant install: